AUTOMATIC1111/stable-diffusion-webui/README.md

 - Proper API and documentation
 - _Proper_ Docker support and integration with Devcontainers

+## TODO

+- Figure out API for calling script
+  - SD Upscaler feature removed from Krita plugin as it was refactored to a script upstream.
+See <https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/91bfc71261e160451e89f35a7c0eef66ff98877c>

 ## Stable Diffusion Krita Plugin

 A simple interface based on this repository: https://github.com/AUTOMATIC1111/stable-diffusion-webui